Will Ticks Die In Cold Weather?

-Many pests will go through a state of diapause, which is a period of suspended development, during the colder months of the years.
-Some ticks do this but many are still active, and are just in hiding or latch onto a host for the winter months.
+During the colder months, many pests will go through a state of diapause.
+This is a period of suspended development.
+Some ticks do this but many remain active, and just hide or latch onto a host for the winter months.

 As temperatures drop and it transitions from fall to winter, some species of ticks can actually become more aggressive than any other time of the year.

 For many ticks, they need to feed before they can go into their next stage of development.
 This means they might be in that stage of diapause or they will be unable to reproduce until they get that next meal.